wmpauli/LearnAI-Bootcamp/lab04.1-managing_models_with_aml/0_README.md

 In order to operationalize a model, we need (at a minimum) a code file that runs the scoring protocol.
 Typically, we also use an estimated model (from an experiment run) and a schema file that indicates the structure of the POST command that the service will expect.

-Below, we will gather all of these requirments.
+Below, we will gather all of these requirements.
 We will create a template project that already includes a code file called `score.py` that implements a scoring protocol.
 We will complete an experiment run and download the estimated model, and we will generate the schema file.

 ### Create a project and review the score.py script

-Open AML and press **CTRL+N** to create a new project.
+Open AML workbench and press **CTRL+N** to create a new project.
 Name the project `churn_prediction` and use the `Documents` folder as the project directory.
 Finally, in the box called `Search Project Templates`, type `churn` and select the template called `Customer Churn Prediction`.
 Press **Create** to create the project.

 Once the project is created and open, look in the `Files` section for a file called `score.py`.
 Examine this file, and note what dependencies it has (both in terms of the modules and files it loads).